codeequity/codeEquity/docs/raw-ceManual.md

 The REST API is useful up to a point for a GitHub app, but comes with some serious limitations.
 For example, you can not delete an issue by using the REST API, which is critical for automated testing.
-For example, cards in a GitHub project point to issues, so it is very easy to find an issue given a card.
-However, there are no reverse pointers.. if you only have an issue ID, you would need to ask GitHub for all projects for the repo, then all columns per project, all cards per column, then search all those cards for the desired issue.
-This clearly does not scale.

 GitHub's Octokit also provides a GraphQL API, which allows an app to traverse the object hierarchy internal to GitHub within the context of a single query to the system.
-In the example above, finding a card from an issue is a single, simple GraphQL query, in contrast to the hundreds of queries the REST API might require.
+A single GraphQL query can often do the work of, literally, hundreds of queries the REST API might require.
 The GraphQL API is fast and scalable, but does require access to a usable personal access token.

 CodeEquity's personal access token is stored along with other server authorization data in `ops/github/auth`.
-CE Server will use this token by default for all server-related GitHub GraphQL requests.  *This token works for all public repositories the have installed the CodeEquity App for GitHub.*
+CE Server will use this token by default for all server-related GitHub GraphQL requests.  *This token works for all public repositories that have installed the CodeEquity App for GitHub.*

+(XXX revisit XXX) seem to need PAT per person

 If you want to create a CodeEquity project in a *private* repository, then you will need to supply your personal access token to CE Server via CE Flutter (instructions will follow).
 Private repositories